tramitit/guides/en/slovakia/deregistering_from_health_insurance.md

 ---

-title: "Deregistering from health insurance"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Slovakia"]
+categories:
-meta_title: ""
+- Slovakia
+date: '2024-06-07'
-description: "Detailed guidance on how to deregister from health insurance when relocating to another country or region."
+description: Learn how to deregister from your health insurance plan when moving abroad or switching policies, with detailed steps and tips to ensure a smooth transition.
 draft: false
+meta_title: Guide to Deregistering from Health Insurance Easily
+title: Guide to Deregistering from Health Insurance Easily
-translationKey: "slovakia-deregistering_from_health_insurance"
+translationKey: slovakia-deregistering_from_health_insurance
 ---

 ## Description
 ### What is it?